NA8585/TESTE05-06-225/README.md

 - `missingVars` – array of SDK variable names that were unavailable

 A sample payload is available in `ws/messages/overlay_message.json` and the latest YAML dump is written to `yamls/input_current.yaml` whenever the backend updates.

+### Telemetry Payload Structure

+Each WebSocket message contains the following top-level keys in addition to the YAML objects above:

+- `session` – high level session info such as track name and remaining time
+- `player` – telemetry for the player's car (speed, gear, throttle, etc.)
+- `cars` – array with a summary of all cars (`carIdx`, `position`, `lapDistPct`, `onPitRoad`)

+The backend may include extra fields for tires and lap calculations as shown in the sample file.
+Consumers should ignore unknown fields for forward compatibility.

 ## Overlays